triton-inference-server/server/docs/models_and_schedulers.rst

 Each model instance is maintaining state for each batch slot, and is expecting all inference requests for a given sequence to be routed to the same slot so that the state is correctly updated.
-For this example that means that the inference server can simultaneously perform inference for up to four sequences.
+For this example that means that Triton can simultaneously perform inference for up to four sequences.

 Using the Direct scheduling strategy, the sequence batcher:

 * Recognizes when an inference request starts a new sequence and allocates a batch slot for that sequence.
-If no batch slot is available for the new sequence, the server places the inference request in a backlog.
+If no batch slot is available for the new sequence, Triton places the inference request in a backlog.

 * Recognizes when an inference request is part of a sequence that has an allocated batch slot and routes the request to that slot.